 Note that each bus consists of a number of nodes.
 Each node is identified by a unique name.
 Node names begin with the bus name they belong to, and end with an extension consisting of an underscore and one or more alphabetic characters.
 Commonly used extensions in 3-phase systems are \A, \B, \C, \N, \G, and in secondary distribution systems \L1, \L2, \NN, \GG.
 For example, the SOURCE bus consists of a phase node named SOURCE\A, and a neutral node named SOURCE\N. The source circulates a user specified current between nodes SOURCE\A and SOURCE\N. The source ground is connected to the node SOURCE\N. You can verify the node connectivity at any bus by double clicking on the bus symbols (red squares).
-For example, by double clicking on the source ground is connected to node SOURCE\N, the source is connected to nodes SOURCE\A and SOURCE\N, the source is connected to nodes SOURCE\A. (The other terminal of the Two-Node Connector is connected to the node SOURCE\A. (The other terminal of the Two-Node Connector is connected to the bus GRSYS, and thus it does not appear in this diagram).
+For example, by double clicking on the bus SOURCE\N, and the Two-Node Connector is connected to the node SOURCE\N, and the Two-Node Connector is connected to the node SOURCE\A. (The other terminal of the Two-Node Connector is connected to the bus GRSYS, and thus it does not appear in this diagram).